 26Two men, one named Eldad and the other Medad, had remained in camp; yet the spirit rested upon them—they were among those recorded, but they had not gone out to the Tent—and they f-spoke in ecstasy-f in the camp.
 27A youth ran out and told Moses, saying, “Eldad and Medad are acting the prophet in the camp!”
 28And Joshua son of Nun, Moses’ attendant from his youth, spoke up and said, “My lord Moses, restrain them!”
 29But Moses said to him, “Are you wrought up on my account?
 Would that all the LORD’s people were prophets, that the LORD put His spirit upon them!”
 30Moses then reentered the camp together with the elders of Israel.

 31A wind from the LORD started up, swept quail from the sea and strewed them over the camp, about a day’s journey on this side and about a day’s journey on that side, all around the camp, and some two cubits deep on the ground.
 32The people set to gathering quail all that day and night and all the next day—even he who gathered least had ten ḥomers—and they spread them out all around the camp.
-33The meat was still between their teeth, nor yet chewed,g when the anger of the LORD blazed forth against the people and the LORD struck the people with a very severe plague.
+33The meat was still between their teeth, not yet chewed,g when the anger of the LORD blazed forth against the people and the LORD struck the people with a very severe plague.
 34That place was named Kibroth-hattaavah,h because the people who had the craving were buried there.

 35Then the people set out from Kibroth-hattaavah for Hazeroth.